+146 years

-145 years in the service of humanity in five continents with around 5580 Sisters of 78 nationalities in 73 countries
+in the service of humanity

+in five continents

+with around 5306 Sisters

+of 79 nationalities

+in 74 countries
-PRAYER OF SAINT FRANCIS OF ASSISI

-Patron, Franciscan Missionaries of Mary
+PRAYER OF SAINT FRANCIS OF ASSISI (Prayer for Peace) Patron, Franciscan Missionaries of Mary

-Lord, make me an instrument of your peace; Where there is hatred, let me sow love; Where there is injury, pardon; Where there is discord, harmony; Where there is discord, harmony; Where there is doubt, faith; Where there is doubt, faith; Where there is despair, hope; Where there is darkness, light; And where there is sadness, joy.
+Lord, make me an instrument of your peace; Where there is hatred, let me sow love; Where there is injury, pardon; Where there is discord, harmony; Where there is error, truth; Where there is doubt, faith; Where there is despair, hope; Where there is darkness, light; And where there is sadness, joy.

-O Divine Master, grant that I may not so much seek To be consoled as to console; To be understood as to understand; To be loved as to love with all my soul; For it is in giving that we receive; It is in pardoning that we are pardoned; And it is in dying that we are born to eternal life.
+O Divine Master, grant that I may not so much seek To be consoled as to console;

+To be understood as to understand;

+To be loved as to love with all my soul;

+For it is in giving that we receive;

+It is in pardoning that we are pardoned;

+And it is in dying that we are born to eternal life.